-Even with the materialisation of advanced projects, some needs would still not be
+Even with the materialisation of advanced projects, some needs would still not be covered:

-- In Bosnia and Herzegovina, Finland, FYROM, Lithuania, Ireland, Portugal, Romania, Serbia and Sweden the N-1 remains below 100% on the long run, and in Denmark the N-1 remains below 120%. - ✓ In Romania the interconnection with neighbouring countries are still not sufficient for the country to share its indigenous production. - On the long run diversification decrease for Bulgaria, FYROM and Greece which end up having significant access to only two supply sources.
+- ✓ In Bosnia and Herzegovina, Finland, FYROM, Lithuania, Ireland, Portugal, Romania, Serbia and Sweden the N-1 for ESW-CBA remains below 100% on the long run, and in Denmark the N-1 for ESW-CBA remains below 120%. - In Romania the interconnection with neighbouring countries are still not sufficient for the country to share its indigenous production. - On the long run diversification decrease for Bulgaria, FYROM and Greece which end up having significant access to only two supply sources.